 |In a transformation we have two main "objects": the domain, and the transformed domain.
 In some special mappings we can study some of the properties of one of the "objects" by studying the properties of the other.|

-The mathematical transformation used here is the Transcomplex sine trigonometric.
+The mathematical transformation used here is the Transcomplex Trigonometric Sine function.

 In the figure above we can see how the transcomplex sine function maps a rectangular strip along the X-axis into a curved surface called a circular helicoid.
 Each small square of the XZ-plane is mapped to another deformed "square" in the surface.
 When the squares of the XZ-plane are made infinitesimally small, the squares of the helicoid also become perfect squares, thus preserving the right-angles of the flat strip.